-FamilyCore understands that strong families, equipped with the tools and ties to succeed, are at the heart of any vibrant, tight-knit community.
-The organization (previously known as Counseling & Family Services) works with schools, the court system and other social service agencies to connect counseling, intervention and support with those who need it.
+For over 120 years, FamilyCore has understood that strong families, equipped with the tools and ties to succeed, are at the heart of any vibrant, tight-knit community.
+The organization works with schools, the court system and other social service agencies to connect counseling, intervention and support with those who need it.

 Foster care is often required because parents are unwilling or unable to provide adequate care during times of stress or crisis.
 When children need temporary living arrangements, FamilyCore connects them with safe and caring home environments.
 Foster parents provide love and understanding to children until conflicts are resolved and they can be reunited with their families.

 FamilyCore has undergone extensive review and is accredited by both the Council on Accreditation of Services for Families and Children as well as Intercountry Adoption Accreditation and Maintenance Entity.
 This means the organization demonstrates effective management and provides high levels of service, quality community programs, knowledgeable personnel and safe, accessible facilities for domestic and international adoption services.